• Skip to primary navigation

 1. BitTorrent

-BitTorrent is the original torrenting app from BitTorrent Inc., and while it is no longer the most popular, it was built for purpose, and it does what it is supposed to do well.
+BitTorrent is the original torrenting app from BitTorrent Inc., and while it is no longer the most popular, it was built for a purpose, and it does what it is supposed to do well.

 It is designed specifically to use with torrenting magnets and doesn’t have a lot of other options, but most people won’t be looking for anything else.
 The app also contains a lot of music and video you can download directly for free, and which are completely legal.